egnrse/configs/README.md

 ## Appendix
 ### other useful (git) commands:
-`git config core.core.sparseCheckoutCone true` : can also add single files to the sparsity (not only directories)
+`git config core.sparseCheckout true` : can also add single files to the sparsity list (not only directories)
 `git config --global core.editor "nvim"`
 `git config status.showUntrackedFiles no`
 `git sparse-checkout list`